TritonDataCenter/triton/docs/operator-guide/troubleshooting.md

   Here we see the UUID identifier of the offending "sapi0tmp" instance and its inactive state - in this case destroyed.

-  4. Determine which sapi instance is inactive "not running" in VMAPI

-  The inactive sapi instance was "sapi0tmp" as shown above.

 **The fix:**